mikecamilleri/mikecamilleri.github.io/_posts/2015-06-29-installing-and-configuring-a-headless-minimal-raspbian-system.md

 ## That's All Folks

 We have installed and configured a headless minimal base Raspbian system on the Raspberry Pi complete with network access via SSH.
-We have also configured the camera module, and installed Python 3 and Git as a foundation for future development.
+We have also configured the camera module, and installed Python 3 and Git as a foundation for future development, along with Python 3 libraries to control GPIO and the camera module.
 Bonjour support was added as a convenience.

 I hope that this tutorial can help smooth over some gaps in the existing documentation and help others configure a headless minimal Raspbian system to serve as a foundation for their projects.